-The most relevant work to ours is the IV.tetrad method by~\cite{silva2017learning}.
-IV.tetrad aims to find a pair of valid conditional IVs $\{S_i, S_j\}$ from data by using the TETRAD constraint with the strong assumption of linear non-Gaussian models.
-In IV.tetrad, all observed variables in $\mathbf{X}$ excluding $S_i$ and $S_j$ is the conditional set $\mathbf{Z}$ that instrumentalizes $S_i$ and $S_j$ simultaneously.
-This is an assumption of IV.tetrad method, but it does not always satisfied.
-This limits the usefulness of IV.tetrad (as shown in our experiments).
-Different from IV.tetrad, we focus on finding the conditioning set $\mathbf{Z}$ that instrumentalizes a given ancestral IV $S$, to enable the practical use of conditional IVs.
+The most relevant work to ours is the IV.tetrad method~\cite{silva2017learning}.
+IV.tetrad aims to find a pair of valid conditional IVs $\{S_i, S_j\}$ from data by using the TETRAD constraint with the strong assumption of linear non-Gaussian causal models.
+In IV.tetrad, all observed variables in $\mathbf{X}$ excluding $S_i$ and $S_j$ are included in the conditional set $\mathbf{Z}$ that instrumentalizes $S_i$ and $S_j$ simultaneously.
+This assumption does not always satisfied and this limits the usefulness of IV.tetrad (as shown in our experiments).
+Different from IV.tetrad, we focus on finding a conditioning set $\mathbf{Z}$ that instrumentalizes a given ancestral IV $S$, to enable the practical use of conditional IVs.